kapawlak/temp_lab_host/README.md

 # Rules for Editing

 This is a professionally-maintained folder intended to serve lab manuals to UCSB students.
 This is not a miscellaneous storage folder to put random lab-related files on.
 Rules are strictly enforced on this respository to prevent rat-nesting of files.
-As this folder will be directly uploaded on the physics servers, any files not following these rules will be deleted without warning.
+As this folder will be directly uploaded on the physics servers, any and all files contained within it are available to students — any files not following the rules below will be deleted without warning.

 1. All course .md files must go into the appropriate course folder.
      - Only **one** version of each lab is permitted.
 You must store alternate/historical versions of labs elsewhere.